-Most migraine episodes have four stages: pre-headache or prodrome, aura, pain, and resolution or postdrome.
+Most migraine episodes have four stages all up from start to finish.
+The prodrome, aura, pain, and ending with the resolution or postdrome.

-The end stage, resolution, has lingering symptoms like: headache, depression, and or fogginess.
-What I call hangover.
+The end stage, postdrome, can also have lingering symptoms like: headache, depression, and or fogginess.
+What I call the hangover stage.

-The migraine classifications that are painless are silent migraines and ocular migraines.
+The migraine classifications that are painless are called silent migraines and ocular migraines.
 You can still get all the other symptoms associated with classical migraine.

-The pre-headache or prodrome phase, can last for hours or as long as days, before the migraine actually starts.
+The first phase, the prodrome phase, can last for hours or as long as days, before the migraine headache actually starts.
 The typical symptoms include fatigue, depression, food cravings, stiff neck, diarrhea, and irritability.
 I also get VERY sore eyes, like they are being crushed in a vice.

-With a silent migraine, in addition to the visual aura symptoms, you might expect to experience such symptoms as hallucinations, dizziness, tingling or numbness of the face, confusion, groping for words, and temporary difficulty with hearing.
+With a silent migraine, in addition to the visual aura symptoms, you might expect to experience such symptoms as:

-Dealing with painless migraines can be difficult.
-Understanding the symptoms is essential so that you will be able to understand what is happening to your body.
+Dealing with a painless migraine can be difficult.
+Knowing your symptoms is absolutely essential so that you will be able to understand what is happening to your body.

-And a word of warning... diagnosing this type of migraine can take longer because of the fact that they are painless and physicians often look for other problems.
+And a word of warning... diagnosing this type of migraine can take longer because of the fact that they are painless and physicians often look for other problems first.

-Don’t be surprised if you get put through a battery of tests to rule out more serious causes.
+So don’t be surprised if you get put through a battery of tests to rule out a more serious cause.

 Once you are diagnosed it can be a relief.
 Now there is a known reason for some of the unusual symptoms you have been experiencing.
 Dealing with such things as confusion, loss of memory, and difficulty speaking, can be both frightening and frustrating.
 Serene Branson, the news reporter, comes to mind.

 If you don’t know the story, Serene Branson, is a KCBS news reporter, who experienced a painless and terrifying complex migraine attack during a live report at the Grammy's.
 Her work colleagues assumed she was having a stroke.
 So even though it's painless, it could still be scary.
 Just FYI !

 Here are some common symptoms to watch for: